 Training and experience in research methods are among the most important facets of a well-rounded graduate student education.
 Excellent facilities and large herds and flocks of livestock are available for Animal Science research at South Dakota State University.
-To ensure continued access to modern research facilities in the future, a major effort is underway to renovate or replace livestock production research facilities.
-A facility for ruminant nutrition is presently under construction, and funding has recently been approved for a new swine research facility.
-A new facility for sheep physiology and management research is in the planning stages.
-Renovation of off-campus research facilities is also a priority.
-Plans are also being implemented for on-campus construction of multi-departmental facilities to house research related to environmental stress of plants and animals.
+Modern research facilities, including state-of-the-art facilities for cow-calf management and ruminant nutrition, along with new swine education and research facilities, both on-site and off-site, were completed in 2016.

-The department conducts cutting edge research that creates opportunities for graduate students.
+The Department conducts cutting edge research that creates opportunities for graduate students.
 Qualified students may apply for a Graduate Research Assistant position and the Darwin Britzman Graduate Assistant Scholarship.